 Does your cat suddenly run around the house or get a nightly burst of energy, complete with a chorus of meows?
-This "crazy" behavior in cats can certainly catch you by surprise and a cat's body language is definitely not as easy to read as a dog's.
-If you've been wondering why your cat acts a little wacky, weird, and zany out of the blue, there are a few possible explanations.
+This "crazy" behavior in cats can certainly catch you by surprise, and a cat's body language is definitely not as easy to read as a dog's.
+If you've been wondering why, out of the blue, your cat acts little wacky, weird, or zany, there are a few possible explanations.

 Watch Now: 6 Reasons Your Cat May Be Acting Crazy

 No matter the breed, all cats have moments when they run across a room, meow like crazy, and act as if they're on a racetrack being chased.
 They dart about, faster and faster, looking all over the place and then suddenly stop in their tracks.

 This wild behavior is sometimes referred to as the "midnight crazies" when it happens at night.
 Your cat may entertain itself with wild activity or jump on your bed to paw at your feet, elbows, hair, or face to get you to join in the fun.
 The reasons for this wild and sometimes-amusing behavior vary.